helenarichie/helenarichie.github.io/_posts/2021-01-10-Cholla's-New-Dust-Model.md

 *Useful references:* [Draine & Salpeter (1979a)](https://ui.adsabs.harvard.edu/abs/1979ApJ...231...77D/abstract), [Draine & Salpeter (1979b)](https://ui.adsabs.harvard.edu/abs/1979ApJ...231..438D/abstract)

 # Model Testing
 To test this model, I wanted create a Python version of the numerical method I'll be applying to these equations in Cholla.
 The code that I wrote for this can be found [here](https://github.com/helenarichie/research/tree/master/cholla/dust_model).
+The plots below assume a gas number density of \\( 10^{-2}\\).
 To integrate the dust model equations, I used the forward-Euler method,

 \\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) \\),